lewishowles/components/src/components/content/accordion-group/accordion-group.md

 ### `default`

-The content of the accordion section, which is shown when the section is open.
+The content of the accordion section, which is shown when the section is visible.

 ### `show-section-label`